Contraceptive implant migration

 The alternative method of removal reported is by thoracotomy and segmentectomy.

-In multiple cases reports the device was left in situ with follow up plan including patient review and monitoring of etonogestrel levels.
+In multiple case reports the device was left in situ with follow up plan including patient review and monitoring of etonogestrel levels.
 This conservative approach was typically used in the asymptomatic patient who has no desire to conceive with the rationale being that etonogestrel levels may gradually diminish and the device eventually become inactive 4-5.

 If left in situ there is a risk of further complications including infection, hemoptysis, pneumothorax, chest pain and dyspnea.